A simple 4 layer contact network based on survey data

 class Home(p2n.LocationDesigner):

-"""Weight the connection between the agent and the Home by 12."""
+"""Weight the connection between the actor and the Home by 12."""

 return 12

 The second layer models work places.
-The agents are grouped by their NACE2 division which is provided in the survey data.
-The connection is weighted by the agents’ empirical work hours given by the survey data.
+The actors are grouped by their NACE2 division which is provided in the survey data.
+The connection is weighted by the actors’ empirical work hours given by the survey data.

 [4]: